MichalJurgo/rails-films/README.md

   * Connects people to films by their role (actor, director etc.)
 * News
 * Adding films to user's library

-## Content to add

 * Comments
 * Whole front end side of app.

+## Content to add

+* Posts from twitter?
+* Login with facebook account?